sybrew/the-seo-framework/readme.txt

 		* You'll find that counters and other descriptive parts are now visible.
 		* Please be mindful that this feature affects performance negatively--but this is primarily caused by a bug in WordPress.
 			* See https://core.trac.wordpress.org/ticket/50567.
+	* You may now see notices (re)appear that you can manually dismiss.
+This makes sure you won't miss them, for you might've invoked a notice without loading the admin area directly afterward.
+		* The notices are outputted conditionally, and may:
+			1. Appear only for some users with certain administrative capabilities, like installing plugins.
+			1. Appear only on some pages.
+			1. Not appear on some pages, to prevent obstructing your workflow.
+			1. Appear only a few times.
+			1. Appear only within a certain timeframe--e.g. for one day within invocation.
+			1. Listen to your dismissal request--taking a single button press, either via AJAX or a HTML form.
 * **Improved:**
 	* The description generator has gone through another generational leap:
 		* It is now able to discern between punctuation types for stripping leading characters.
 For example, an opening bracket will no longer be stripped from the start of a sentence, but closing brackets will.